July 23rd, 2007 by xformed

 Hospital Corpsman Third Class Caron underwent recruit training at the Naval Training Center, Great Lakes, Illinois, and was the Honorman of his company.
 He attended Naval Hospital Corps School, also in Great Lakes, and then received further training at Field Marine Service School, Marine Corps Base, Camp Pendleton, California.
 In July 1968, HM3 Caron joined 3d Battalion, 7th Marines, 1st Marine Division (Reinforced), Fleet Marine Force, and served as a platoon hospital corpsman with the 2d Platoon, Company K in the Republic of Vietnam.

 On Oct 1st, 1977, USS CARON (DD-970), was commissioned.
 CARON was in service 24 years, stationed out of Norfolk, VA.
 Most of her career was spent attached to DESRON TEN.USS CARON (DD-970) saw action in several major operations during her time at sea.
 She was at Grenada for Urgent Fury, providing Naval Gunfire Support.
 Present in the Gulf of Sidra, she sailed across Khadiffi’s “Line of Death” in 1986.
 In 1991, she fired Tomahawks in support of Operation Desert Storm.USS CARON was sunk off Puerto Rico 12/4/2002.

 This entry was posted on Monday, July 23rd, 2007 at 7:16 am and is filed under 2996 Tribute, Blogging, Maritime Matters, Military, Public Service, Quotes, Supporting the Troops.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.